jtopjian/terraform-provider-openstack-old/README.md

 * `config_drive`: boolean to enable config drive.
 * `admin_pass`: a login password to the instance.
 NOT TESTED.
 * `metadata`: a set of key/value pairs to apply to the instance:
+* `region`: Which region to , for multi-region clouds.

 ```ruby
 metadata {